preterklabs/all-countries/README.md

 # all-countries
 > An API for getting info on countries

-You may install this plugin with this command:
+You may install this package with this command:

 ```shell
 npm install all-countries --save